CSA Women's One-Day Cup: History

-The tournament began in the 1995–96 as the Women's Inter-Provincial Tournament, with four teams competing: Natal, Northerns, Transvaal and Western Province.
+The tournament began in 1995–96 as the Women's Inter-Provincial Tournament, with four teams competing: Natal, Northerns, Transvaal and Western Province.
 The winner is unknown.
 This was the first women's domestic competition in South Africa since the Simon Trophy ended in 1986–87.
 The results of the following season's tournament are also unknown.
 In 1997–98, the tournament was named the Caltrate Inter-Provincial Tournament, and saw an expansion from six to twelve teams.
 A touring England Under-21s side won the competition.
 The 1998–99 tournament was won by Northerns, whilst the winners for the next four tournaments are unknown.

 Ahead of 2003–04 season, the tournament was renamed the Women's Provincial League, with eleven teams competing: Boland, Border, Eastern Province, Easterns, Free State, Gauteng, Griqualand West, KwaZulu-Natal, Northerns, North West and Western Province, with Boland winning their first title.
 The following season, Limpopo and Mpumalanga joined the tournament, whilst South Western Districts joined in 2005–06, KwaZulu-Natal Inland in 2006–07 and Kei in 2010–11.
 Griqualand West was renamed Northern Cape ahead of the 2015–16 season.
 During this period, Western Province were the most successful team, winning eight titles, including four in a row between 2012–13 and 2015–16.